← Back to research

 Product Overview

-Crystal addresses a fundamental workflow limitation in AI-assisted development: waiting for agents to finish before starting new work.
+Crystal addressed a fundamental workflow limitation in AI-assisted development: waiting for agents to finish before starting new work.
 By leveraging git worktrees—a git feature that allows multiple working directories from a single repository—Crystal isolates each AI session in its own environment.
 Developers can launch multiple sessions with different prompts, compare the results, and selectively merge the best approaches back to main.

 The application wraps both Claude Code (Anthropic's CLI agent) and OpenAI Codex, providing a unified interface for managing parallel AI development workflows.
 Each session gets its own worktree, history, and context, eliminating the risk of agents interfering with each other's changes.